 Do all women who just had a baby (vaginal or C-section) need pelvic floor rehabilitation?

-I would say that all woman and men should have their pelvic floor muscle function assessed given that two-thirds of all women and one-third of all men will suffer incontinence in their lifetime.
+I would say that all woman and men should have their pelvic muscle function assessed given that two-thirds of all women and one-third of all men will suffer incontinence in their lifetime.
 In addition, given the important role that the pelvic floor muscles play in the management of other musculoskeletal issues such as pelvic girdle and lower back pain, it should be included in any women’s and men’s health check.

 Vagina dryness and difficult or painful sexual intercourse (dyspareunia) are also symptoms caused by the changes in hormones during menopause.